askST: Iswaran is the first reported person to be charged under Section 165. What is this provision?

 1. What constitutes an offence under Section 165 of the Penal Code?

-Adjunct Professor Kevin Tan from the National University of Singapore’s (NUS) law school said this offence penalises public servants who obtain or accept gifts, or attempt to do so, from an individual with whom the public servant has official dealings without necessarily giving or doing anything in return.
+Adjunct Professor Kevin Tan from the National University of Singapore’s (NUS) law school said the offence penalises public servants who obtain or accept gifts, or attempt to do so, from an individual with whom the public servant has official dealings without necessarily giving or doing anything in return.

 He added that Section 165, which has been in the Penal Code since it was introduced in Singapore in 1871, is intended to deter public servants from abusing their positions to enrich themselves or others.

-In Iswaran’s case, he is being accused of obtaining valuable items from Mr Ong – who is founder and managing director of Hotel Properties Limited – and chairman of Singapore GP, which organises the Formula One night race at the Marina Bay Street Circuit annually.
+In Iswaran’s case, he is accused of obtaining valuable items from Mr Ong, who is founder and managing director of Hotel Properties Limited and chairman of Singapore GP, which organises the Formula One night race at the Marina Bay Street Circuit annually.

 Mr Ong has not been charged.

-ST reported earlier that in the mid-2000s, then Junior Trade Minister Iswaran and Mr Ong convinced then Formula One Group chief executive Bernie Ecclestone to make Singapore the venue for the sport’s first night race, starting in 2008.
+ST reported earlier that in the mid-2000s, then junior trade minister Iswaran and Mr Ong convinced then Formula One Group chief executive Bernie Ecclestone to make Singapore the venue for the sport’s first night race, starting in 2008.

 Singapore Management University associate professor of law Eugene Tan said that while Singapore has no reported cases under Section 165, countries such as Malaysia and Brunei have used the provision in their penal codes.